About Bledsoe County

 Sheriff & Law Enforcement

-The Bledsoe County Sheriff's Office is responsible for law enforcement in the unincorporated areas of the county.
-It oversees the patrol of rural regions, manages the county jail, processes arrests, and maintains criminal records.
-The office is also involved in community programs aimed at crime prevention and public safety.
-The Sheriff's Office plays a critical role in coordinating with other law enforcement agencies for major investigations and emergency response.
+Bledsoe County Sheriff's Office is responsible for law enforcement in the unincorporated areas of Bledsoe County.
+It oversees the patrol of rural regions, manages Bledsoe County jail, processes arrests, and maintains criminal records.
+The office is also involved in community programs meant to crime prevention and public safety.

 Police Departments

-Law enforcement in Bledsoe County is primarily handled by the Bledsoe County Sheriff's Office, which covers the unincorporated areas.
-Additionally, the Pikeville Police Department serves the city of Pikeville, focusing on municipal law enforcement and community policing.
-These agencies collaborate on major crimes and public safety initiatives, ensuring comprehensive coverage across the county.
+Law enforcement in Bledsoe County is primarily handled by Bledsoe County Sheriff's Office, which covers the unincorporated areas.
+The Pikeville Police Department serves the city of Pikeville, focusing on municipal law enforcement and community policing.
+These agencies collaborate on major crimes and public safety initiatives, making sure of full coverage across Bledsoe County.
 They work together during emergencies and large-scale investigations to provide coordinated responses.

 Law Enforcement & Arrests

-The Bledsoe County Sheriff's Office, located at 7 Court Square, Pikeville, TN 37367, serves as the primary law enforcement agency for the county.
-The Sheriff's Office can be reached at (423) 447-2197 and maintains law enforcement services throughout the unincorporated areas of the county.
-The Sheriff's Office operates the Bledsoe County Jail, which houses inmates awaiting trial or serving short-term sentences.
+Bledsoe County Sheriff's Office, located at 7 Court Square, Pikeville, TN 37367, is the primary law enforcement agency for Bledsoe County.
 Inmate information and jail rosters can typically be obtained by calling the jail directly at the Sheriff's Office number or by visiting in person during business hours.

 - There may be fees associated with copying and processing these records.

-- Mugshots and booking photos are generally considered public records in Tennessee and can be requested through the Sheriff's Office, though the county may not maintain an online database of booking photos.
+- Mugshots and booking photos are generally considered public records in Tennessee and can be requested through the Sheriff's Office, though Bledsoe County may not maintain an online database of booking photos.

 - Requesters should be prepared to provide specific information about the individual whose records are being sought, including the person's name and approximate date of arrest.